tldr-pages/tldr/pages/common/git-clear.md

 # git clear

-> Clear a Git working directory as if it was freshly cloned with the current branch.
+> Clear a Git working directory as if it was freshly cloned with the current branch including files in `.gitignore`.
 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-clear>.